Project Overview

 • Residential Rehabilitation and Revitalization

 Rehabilitation and renovation of residential structures conserve materials and construction costs, while also preserving the naturally occurring affordable housing stock.
-Community revitalization of housing stock is most needed in low-income communities, where housing is often older and more at risk of dilapidation due to a lack of financial resources for home repairs.
+Community revitalization of housing stock is most needed in low-income communities, where housing is often older and more at risk of dilapidation due to limited financial resources for home repairs.
 These efforts are most effective when they take the burden off of residents who cannot afford to make these changes themselves.

 • Neighborhood Preservation and Stabilization